rjframe/b2-client/README.md

 b2-client = { path = "../b2-client" }
 ```

-If using a pre-packaged HTTP client, choose the backend via the `with_*name*`
+If using a pre-packaged HTTP client, choose the backend via the relevant
 feature.
 Supported features are

 * `with_surf`
 * `with_hyper`
 * `with_isahc` (soon)

-For alternative backends, once supported, implement the `HttpClient` trait.
+Surf is currently selected by default.
+To use a different backend, supply the
+`--no-default-features` flag as well as the feature for the backend you desire.

+Once arbitrary backends are fully supported, you'll simply need to implement the
+`HttpClient` trait to use your HTTP client.

 ### Testing